What do expats in Spain appreciate most about the local culture?

 Click connect to have our partner contact you via e-mail and/or phone.

 "Expats in Spain appreciate the laidback culture there, which allows people to take things slow and enjoy life.
 One of the most enjoyable aspects of Spanish culture for expats is the passion for food, with a wide selection of regional cuisines providing an array of flavors and experiences.
 Another popular aspect of the culture is the social life, which has plenty of fun events and lively nightlife.
 Furthermore, the Mediterranean climate, along with the beautiful beaches and stunning scenery, make the country an ideal place to live.
-Lastly, the locals' hospitable attitude towards foreigners makes expats instantly feel right at home in Spain," remarked another expat in Spain.
+Lastly, the locals' hospitable attitude towards foreigners makes expats instantly feel right at home in Spain," remarked another expat who made the move to Spain.

 Other Questions: